No Match Found

 Our survey respondents also are as cautious as ever about which sources to trust for guidance on public health and safety measures.
 The Centers for Disease Control and Prevention (CDC) remains the most trusted source for travelers, with 66% of consumers putting their faith in CDC guidelines, compared to 59% in April.
 Meanwhile faith in government entities and private companies is lower than it was three months ago.

 Even as confidence in travel grows, change is imminent.
 Without clear insight into that change, appealing to potential travelers is next to impossible.
-Travel providers should use demand intelligence tools, such as PwC’s Insights Platform, to identify regional and national travel trends and discover what appeals to various segments of travelers.
+Travel providers should use demand intelligence tools, such as PwC’s Analytics Foundation, to identify regional and national travel trends and discover what appeals to various segments of travelers.

 While consumers may not trust private companies as sources for their public health and safety information, they do rely on communications from airlines, hotels and short-term rental companies to make travel choices.
 The path ahead for travel, transportation and hospitality companies is clear: Align your customer communications with information from trusted sources.
 And explore touchless digital innovation to allow your customers to navigate the travel experience more safely and effectively.